+We provide additional analyses assessing the reliability of \datasetauto{} in end-to-end inference settings, including evaluations of automatic claim identification, lightweight canonicalization, and robustness to graph perturbations.

-\section{Automatic Claim Identification}
+\subsection{Automatic Claim Identification}

-We report the performance of the automatic claim identification model used as an upstream component in constructing the large-scale claim graph.
+We report the performance of the automatic claim identification model as used as an upstream component in constructing the large-scale claim graph.

-\paragraph{Experimental Setup.} We fine-tune SciBERT on the expert-annotated \dataset{} using the same train-validation-test splits described in Section~\ref{sec:task}.
-Claim identification is evaluated at the sentence level, and performance is reported using macro-precision, recall, and F1-score.
+\paragraph{Experimental Setup.} We fine tune both SciBERT and DeBERTa on the expert-annotated \dataset{} using the same train-validation-test splits described in \S~\ref{sec:task}.
+Claim identification is formulated as a sentence-level binary classification task predicting whether a sentence expresses a scientific claim.
+Performance is evaluated using macro-precision, recall, and F1-score.

 \paragraph{Results.} Table~\ref{tab:claim_id_results} reports the results on the test split.
-Overall performance is comparable to prior work on scientific claim identification, supporting the use of the model as a practical upstream component for large-scale claim graph construction.
+DeBERTa achieves the strongest overall performance, outperforming SciBERT across all evaluation metrics.
+The strong performance of both models suggests that scientific claims can be identified reliably enough to support downstream construction of \datasetauto{}.